yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 ## Naïve code cleaning

-The first thing to do is to separate the GLUT/OpenGL part from the computation of the shape.
+The first approach to clean the code is to separate the GLUT/OpenGL part from the computation of the shape.
 Here is the cleaned version of the preceding section.
 Most boilerplate was put in external files.